EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance.md

 Emphasis here is on introducing the powerful, foundational ideas of ML to the design of trading algorithms as oppose to using existing ML methods as tools for trading.
 Or as [Steve Jobs](https://www.youtube.com/watch?v=CW0DUg63lqU) famously quoted of Picasso in an interview: “good artists borrow, great artists steal.”

-Caveat: The secretive world of traders mean that what is presented here could very well have been known for decades, and this work is embarrassingly elementery.
+Caveat: The secretive world of traders mean that what is presented here could very well have been known for decades, and this work is embarrassingly elementary.

 # Ideas That Transcend
 What ideas are considered great and transcend boundaries are to some degree subjective.
 Nevertheless, the following ideas from ML are at least worthy of consideration.